NanoComp/mpb/doc/docs/Installation.md

 Installation on MacOS X
 -----------------------

-See [Meep installation on OS X](http://meep.readthedocs.io/en/latest/Installation/#installation-on-macos-x) for the easiest way to do this.
+See the [installation guide for Meep on OS X](http://meep.readthedocs.io/en/latest/Installation/#installation-on-macos-x) for the easiest way to do this.

 Unix Installation Basics
 ------------------------